StrangeBeeCorp/docs/docs/thehive/administration/ldap/configure-ldap-server.md

     **- Login \***

     The LDAP attribute that contains the user’s login name or username.
+TheHive uses only the part before the `@` and appends the name of the configuration.

-    Example: *uid*
+    Example: *uid* or *userPrincipalName*

     **- Name \***